Protocols

 There are two kinds of syncing:

-• historical syncing: catching up with content that arrived to relevant neighbourhood before this session started (after an outage or for completely new nodes).
+- historical syncing: catching up with content that arrived to relevant neighborhood before this session started (after an outage or for completely new nodes).

 The chunks are served in batches (ordered by timestamp) and they cover contiguous ranges.